 Listen to my prayer, O God.
 Do not ignore my cry for help!
 Please listen and answer me, for I am overwhelmed by my troubles.
 My enemies shout at me, making loud and wicked threats.
 They bring trouble on me and angrily hunt me down. … Oh, that I had wings like a dove; then I would fly away and rest!
 [Psalm 55:1-3,6 (NLT)]

-Heavenly Father, we offer prayers for those who are suffering from debilitating diseases.
-Comfort their families; give them strength and encouragement in their difficult roles as caregivers.
-Watch over your stricken children, both those who are still battling their afflictions and those who have chosen to surrender to their foes.
-Give them courage to face their tomorrows, however many or few they may be.
-Fortify their faith in the challenging days ahead and reassure them of your presence.
+Heavenly Father, we offer prayers for those who are suffering from debilitating ailments.
+Fortify their faith in the challenging days they face and reassure them of your presence.
+Give them courage to face their difficult tomorrows, however many or few they may be.
 When their battle is over, gently carry them to your heavenly place of rest where pain is no longer experienced and bodies are no longer broken.